- Do Dogs Have Daily Thinking Patterns?

 The cognition of dogs is comparable to that of 3 to 5-year-old children.

-They can recognize and understand the world around them, they can read human faces, and they understand object permanence.
+They can recognize and understand the world around them, they can read human faces and understand object permanence.

 People cannot yet describe the minute-by-minute thoughts that go through a dog’s mind as the day progresses.